octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 1.0.6 - 2023-06-07 =
+* Initial support for agentOS format
+* Added ability to add a warning message per format when setting up an import.
+Done for agentOS where we need to show a warning about throtlling
+* Changed rent frequencies to lowercase
+* Changed datatype of 'entry' field in logs table to store more text.
+Useful when wanting to see the full response

 = 1.0.5 - 2023-06-06 =
 * Initial support for Apex27 format